tsugiproject/tsugi-build/vhost/README.md

 to get a certificate from LetsEncrypt so no further `apt` commands should be necessary.

+To get a certificate for a working http server just type `certbot` and follow the instructions.

 If you don't have a certificate installed and keep the vhosts http only, you can edit the scripts like `/root/sites/ihts.pr4e.com.sh` and re-run them to update them.
 Or you can tweak the configurations